dwivedi-ritik/file-hoster/readme.md

 - if you are on linux machine just run `setup.sh`.
 - setup will create a database directory at `$HOME/.config/filehost/database.db`.
-- and add aliad to your default shell.
+- and add alias to your default shell.
 - or you can build using below commands
 ```shell
 $ go build -o filehost main.go

 ```

-run `./filehost` as service or executable.
+run command `filehost` in your shell or `filehost &` for running in background.

 ## TODOS
 - [ ]  URL Shortner.